OlavHN/tfweb/README.md

 ]
 ```

-In fact, for batched methods (identified by all inputs and outputs having a variable outer dimension, i.e. `-1`) tf-infer will batch up queries from multiple HTTP requests and process them as a single batch as soon as the backing tensorflow session is ready.
-Afterwards it will split the batch again and send the results to the correct recipients.

 ## Functionality

-- Pure python - same as the tensorflow API!
+- Pure python - same as the most mature tensorflow API!
-- Reads tensorflow saved_model and exposes a HTTP API based on the signature definitions
+- Reads tensorflow saved_model and exposes a HTTP API based on type information in the signature definitions
 - Batches across multiple requests for GPU utilization without delay
 - Can read binary data over JSON either wrapped in `{"b64": "..."}` or `{"url": "..."}`
 - Also base64 encodes JSON results that aren't valid UTF-8
+- Also accepts the Predict gRPC signature.
+Check out `test.py` for an example.

 ## TODO
-- tests
+- More tests (both coded and real world!)
-- drop requests based on queue length
+- Drop requests when
 - expose metrics for auto scaling
+- when downloading URLs, keep track of content size